Superhero Academy 101: Metaphysics (the Green, the Red, the Clear, the Grey, the Black, and the Speed Force)

 It’s hard to describe what The Grey is exactly, but for the most part, it’s fungus.
 It’s the crap that grows on meatloaf when it’s left in the fridge for a couple of months.
 When people see it, they don’t even want to touch it.

-It’s been described as slimy with an uncontrollable predisposition to infiltrate and take control - like a virus.
+It’s been described as slimy with an uncontrollable predisposition to infiltrate and take control, much like a virus.

 The Grey feeds on decay and, like most fungi, it breeds best in the dark.
-It has no Parliament as yet – although it does have an avatar.
+It has no Parliament as of yet, although it does have an avatar.
 The Grey’s avatar is Miki from Earth-Prime (in the new 52).
-Like the Swamp Thing it can network within its network but only through fungal life like mushrooms and things like that.
+Like the Swamp Thing, it can move within its network but only through fungal life like mushrooms and things like that.

 The Speed Force